Created By: HersheleOstropoler on September 14, 2010 Last Edited By: hobbitguy1420 on August 22, 2011

 Rolling Updates.
 Needs More Examples If your story takes place in a specific, extant location, some local color is to be expected: the natives of the place should act like people who live there do; the ones who are visiting should react to the unfamiliarity.
 But all that is complicated, particularly if it's a place you're not familiar with.
 Just start off with "It was a dark and stormy night in New York" and just like that, your tale is set in New York.
-A type of Informed Attribute and a subtrope of They Just Didnt Care.
+A type of Informed Attribute and a subtrope of They Just Didn't Care.
 Can result from California Doubling.
-Compare Hollywood Atlas, The Mountains Of Illinois; contrast No Communities Were Harmed.
+Compare Hollywood Atlas, The Mountains of Illinois; contrast No Communities Were Harmed.
 In extreme cases, can overlap with Creator Provincialism.

 - A lot of sitcoms have a nominal setting they almost never actually show much (if any) of.
-Quick, where is Threes Company set?
+Quick, where is Three's Company set?
 Santa Monica.

-- One book in the World Of Darkness game line, ostensibly set in New Orleans, mentions the city's subway system.
+- One book in the World of Darkness game line, ostensibly set in New Orleans, mentions the city's subway system.
 Which it neither does nor feasibly can have.

 - Seinfeld and to a lesser extent Friends are said to take place in New York, and indeed Manhattan[[hottip:*:Cars are more useful in the outerboroughs, and the subway doesn't even go to Staten Island]], but frequently depict characters driving, and almost never show them riding the subway.

-Hello, Unkown Troper.
+Hello, Unknown Troper.
 You'll need to get known to lend a hand here.